 LIPSG Craniosynostosis Patient Results

 This pediatric patient, shown pre-op and 2 weeks post-op, was treated for metopic craniosynostosis by Dr. Rachel Ruotolo:

 What is Cleft Lip and Palate?

-Cleft lip and palate are birth defects that affect approximately 7,000 babies born in the United States each year and many more worldwide.
-When a fetus is developing, each side of the upper lip and palate (the roof of the mouth) develops separately at first.
+Cleft lip and palate are types of craniofacial birth defects that affect approximately 7,000 babies born in the United States each year and many more worldwide.1 When a fetus is developing, each side of the upper lip and palate (the roof of the mouth) develops separately at first.
 With proper growth, the two sides fuse together by the ninth week of pregnancy.
 When the two sides do not fuse together, the result is an opening in the lip that can extend to the nose, an opening in the palate, or both, as they often occur together.
 Although it remains unclear what exactly causes cleft defects, genetics, nutrition, and environment may all play a role.